salesforce/lwc-rfcs/text/0000-focus-behavior.md

 Existing LWC components that have already implemented a focus method can optionally remove their implementation in favor of the one provided by the framework.
 Keeping the existing implementation in place will not break existing functionality.
-This is why we recommended that users implement their own focus method until the specs around this area became well-defined!
+Our recommendation that users implement their own focus method until the specs around this area became well-defined, has paid off!

 # How we teach this

-There is nothing unique to LWC to teach.
+There is nothing unique to LWC that we need to teach.
 Developers can reference the [WHATWG interaction specification] to learn how focus works.

 # Unresolved questions